gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 The Synthetic Control Method (SCM for short) was introduced by Abadie, Diamond and Hainmueller, in a 2010 paper that was published in [JASA](https://amstat.tandfonline.com/doi/abs/10.1198/jasa.2009.ap08746#.YF0CFkhKj6A "JASA").
-I’ll try to summarize the basic idea behind the method.
+I’ll first provide some basic intuition for the method, before I get into the application.

 As a researcher (or more commonly, as a policy analyst), we sometimes encounter situations in which we have 1 (or very few) treated panels, and the available